waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Hallucinations & Corrections
 - **Olivine Lighthouse Staircase:** I hallucinated that the staircase at (8, 12) was a warp tile.
 The game state confirmed it is a WALL.
 The actual entry point is likely an adjacent traversable tile, such as (8, 11).
 This is a critical reminder to always trust game state data over visual interpretation.

+# Tile & Object Mechanics
+- **DOOR**: A traversable warp tile leading into or out of a building.
+- **BUOY**: An object found in water.
+Appears to be impassable, functioning like a WALL tile within a WATER area.

+# Strategic Principles & Lessons Learned
+- **Warp Loop Anomaly:** The warp at Olivine City (19, 27) creates a confusing loop by repeatedly sending me to the Port Passage.
+If a warp behaves unexpectedly, I must mark it as problematic and investigate alternative routes immediately rather than getting stuck in a repetitive cycle.